 If you have questions, please feel free to email me.
 I hope to arrange a review using the Math Help Centre - I'll send out any information via email.
+I will also post some additional office hours on the class web page.
 Good luck!